GoogleChrome/web.dev/README.md

 ## Found a bug? 👷‍♀️

 Thanks for letting us know!
-Please [file an issue](https://github.com/GoogleChrome/web.dev/issues/new?assignees=&labels=bug&template=bug_report.md&title=) and a team member should reply shortly.
+Please [file an issue](https://issuetracker.google.com/issues/new?component=1400680&pli=1&template=1857359) and a team member should reply shortly.

+**Note:** Due to an upcoming migration of this site to a new platform, **we will not be merging new pull requests**.
+Please raise content issues in the new [issue tracker](https://issuetracker.google.com/issues/new?component=1400680&pli=1&template=1857359).

 ## Authoring content ✍️